Water drop image on left side Water drop image on right side

 Explore nature’s hidden gems

-This FREE event will take you to three of Fort Wayne’s natural wetlands – Beckett’s Run, Eagle Marsh, and Camp Scott Wetlands.
+This FREE event will take you to three of Fort Wayne’s natural wetlands – Beckett’s Run (817 W. Dupont Rd. from Salomon Farm), Eagle Marsh (6801 Engle Rd.), and Camp Scott Wetlands (3615 Oxford St.).

 Schedule